pivotal/docs-tap/application-accelerator/creating-accelerators/composition.hbs.md

 # Composition

+This topic tells you how to use fragments in Application Accelerator.
 ## <a id="composition-intro"></a> Introduction

 Despite their benefits, writing and maintaining, accelerators can become repetitive and verbose as new accelerators are added.
 Some create a project different from the next with similar aspects, requiring some form of copy-paste.

-To alleviate this concern, Application Accelerators support a feature named _Composition_ that allows the re-use of parts of an accelerator, called **fragments**.
+To alleviate this concern, Application Accelerators support a feature named Composition that allows the re-use of parts of an accelerator, called **fragments**.

 ## <a id="introducting-fragments"></a> Introducing fragments